engineyard/ey-docs/pages/cloud-updates-march-2012.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update2><h2 id="update2">Minor: Engine Yard stack upgrade</h2></a>

+March 7th, 2012

+Improvements to the load-balancing algorithm used by HAProxy.

+Upgrade your environment to take advantage of the improvements.

 <a href=#update1><h2 id="update1">Minor: Engine Yard stack upgrade</h2></a>

 March 1st, 2012